median-man/public-api-search/README.md

 ## Why did I use the README.md file instead of the REST API provided by Public APIs?

 The REST API found [here](https://api.publicapis.org/) does not support cors which means I would have to create a backend and I'm just too lazy for that.
 If https://api.publicapis.org/ fixes support for CORS then I might update this project to use the REST Api instead of loading and parsing the README.md file.
+UPDATE: It seems the API supports cors now, but I"m going to maintain this project as I still find it useful when working with beginning developers.